top of page

 The First Generation Opportunity

 Much has been written on the first-generation college student.
-The data is clear: the chances of a poor outcome for a new high school graduate from a first-generation family are much greater than for a legacy-generation family.
+The data is clear: the chances of a poor outcome for a new high school graduate from a first-generation family are greater than for a legacy-generation family.

-I want to be real careful here: Mom and Dad, first-family folks, you are awesome.
+I want to be really careful here: Mom and Dad, first-family folks, you are awesome.
 You have gotten to where you are for a very important reason.
 The fact you are here tonight is amazing.
 But since a college education is not your lived experience, it just makes sense the time travel will be more difficult for you.

 But that’s okay!